rbrox/MoneyTracer/README.md

 TO DO

 - Someone to help me in coding alone this is crazy hard
-- Someone ready to explore the various FRAUD TRACING ALGO and prefreably suggest how to implement in python.
+- Someone ready to explore the various FRAUD TRACING ALGO and prefreably suggest how to implement in python. suggested reading Outlier analysis
 - Someone to make a pictorial depiction of the db schema
 - Someone to document our reaserch, and prepare test data